 Geopolitically, the County is divided into two County Service Areas: County Service Area No. 3, including the Lake Tahoe Basin, the City of South Lake Tahoe, and the Meeks Bay and Tahoma areas; and County Service Area No. 7, including the western slope of the County, and the City of Placerville.
-The County directly-provides ambulance services with a Public Utility Model (PUM) EMS system consisting of two exclusive operating areas (EOA) and one non-exclusive operating area.
+The County provides ambulance services consisting of two exclusive operating areas (EOA) and one non-exclusive operating area.
 Ambulances and other emergency medical services may be authorized pursuant to a contract with the County to provide services in areas of the County in which market rights are not exclusively assigned through an EOA.

-- A. Exclusive operating areas (EOA). - County Service Area No. 3 South Shore: This zone is an exclusive operating area for The County procures 9-1-1 emergency and non-emergency ambulance transport, all ambulance interfacility transport, service and critical care transport services through a contracted provider, and establishes an exclusive operating area through a competitive bidding process.
-The County is the sole provider of these services under a public utility model. consistent with Health & Safety Code 1797.224. - 2.
+- A. Exclusive operating areas (EOA). - 1.
+County Service Area No. 3 South Shore: The County procures 9-1-1 emergency and non-emergency ambulance transport, all ambulance interfacility transport, and critical care transport services through a contracted provider, and establishes an exclusive operating area through a competitive bidding process consistent with Health & Safety Code 1797.224. - 2.
 County Service Area No. 7: This area is an exclusive operating area served by the County for 9-1-1 emergency and non-emergency ambulance transports, and ambulance interfacility transports that originate and terminate in the County.
-The County is the sole provider of these services under a public utility model. and has provided ambulance service in the same manner and scope since January 1, 1981 pursuant to H&S Code 1797.224.
+The County is the sole provider of these services and has provided ambulance service in the same manner and scope since January 1, 1981 pursuant to H&S Code 1797.224.
 The State of California Emergency Medical Services Authority has acknowledged and agreed that pursuant to Health & Safety Code 1797.224, the County qualifies as an entity that has provided emergency medical services and ambulance transport services in CSA No.7 in the same manner and scope since January 1, 1981.

-(Settlement Agreement, OAH Case No. 2019010199, dated July 18, 2019, approved July 23, 2019 by Administrative Law Judge)

-B. Non-exclusive operating areas.
+(Settlement Agreement, OAH Case No. 2019010199, dated July 18, 2019, approved July 23, 2019 by Administrative Law Judge) - B. Non-exclusive operating areas.

-- County Service Area No. 3 West Shore: This zone is non-exclusive for all services.
-The County currently provides 9-1-1 emergency and non-emergency ambulance transports, all ground interfacility transports and critical care transports, and standby or special events under a public utility model. - 2.
+- 1. County Service Area No. 3 West Shore: This zone is non-exclusive for all services. - 2.
 County Service Area No. 7: This area is non-exclusive for non-emergency ambulance transports and ambulance interfacility transports that originate in the County and terminate outside of the County. - 3.
 All areas within the County are non-exclusive for air ambulance and rescue aircraft services including air ambulance interfacility transports and critical care transports. - 4.
 All areas within the County are non-exclusive for the provision of EMS services of advanced life support and limited advanced life support levels of care that are not provided by an ambulance. - 5.
 All areas within the County are non-exclusive for the provision of medical transportation services providing non-emergency transportation of medical passengers. - C. Areas bordering the County.
 County may enter into contracts or mutual aid agreements for EMS service to bordering counties.
 Any exclusivity for these agreements will be determined by the County within which the service area lies.